davidtstafford/sql-cubed/blog/2019-05-31-Golang-and-databases-Part1/index.md

 ```

 - psqlInfo: Connection string using the environment variables.
 - sql.Open: Attempt to connect to the db using the connection string.
 Connection and error variables are stored.
-If there is an error is will be printed to the console.
+If there is an error ii will be printed to the console.
 - dp.Ping: Attempt to ping the database.
-If there is an error is will be printed to the console
+If there is an error ii will be printed to the console
 - defer: Keeps the connection open until the func using it has completed

 ###### Writing a row